Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 the fingerprints of the relevant applicant, tenant, or other household member

-to the Department of State Police in a manner prescribed by the Department of
+to the Illinois State Police in a manner prescribed by the Illinois

 State Police.
 These